VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ### No characters appear

 Make sure the character is a PC, not an NPC, and that the character sheet has normal class attributes.
 For normal players, the character must be controlled by that player.
 For GMs, all valid PCs should appear.

+If this is a newly created character, select a class on the character sheet before using Spell Book Manager.
+Characters without class information will not appear as valid player characters.

 Spell Book Manager excludes NPCs, `SBM_` spell mules, and ScriptCards mule characters from the normal player character picker.